Waking Up To Pee at Night? A Common Sleep Disorder Could Be the Culprit

 "Sleep apnea is a very serious condition," says Angela Holliday-Bell, MD, CCSH, who spoke to us on behalf of Helight Sleep.
 Research shows that sleep apnea negatively impacts our quantity and quality of sleep and puts us at a higher risk of experiencing negative events like a car crash.
 "If it goes untreated, it can lead to things like high blood pressure, pulmonary hypertension—elevated blood pressure in the lungs—abnormal heart rhythms, cardiovascular disease, and stroke," she adds.

 "I would consider [sleep apnea] more of a disorder than a disability.
 Sleep apnea is treatable and in some cases reversible, depending on the cause," says Dr. Holliday-Bell.
 How much deep sleep you need varies by person, but chances are if you have sleep apnea, you aren't getting enough.
-The lack is sleep is what can lead to other health issues.
+Insufficient sleep, and in particular, the oxygen starvation to the cardiovascular system as a result of sleep apnea, can lead to other health issues.

 What are the symptoms of sleep apnea?